fabricioanciaes/fexlguide/docs/characters/doctrine-dark.md

 !!! quote "2MP > 2MP > 2MK > Dark Wire Route"
     The momentum from your dash allows you to link (Not chain, so timing is a lot more strict) a second `2MP` which can then link into `2MK`.

-    This is definitely more difficular than your chains and on blocks there's fairly noticeable gaps that the opponent can jab through.
+    This is definitely more difficult than your chains and on blocks there's fairly noticeable gaps that the opponent can jab through.
 Mix it up with cancelling your `2MP`s into a slightly delayed `2HP`.

 ### Hit-Confirms

 D.Dark's normal combo routes unfortunately end with unsafe specials or supers.
-For the most part, ending your combo routes in 2HK is the way to go..
+For the most part, ending your combo routes in 2HK is the way to go.

 ### Anti-Air Conversions